 Thus, small businesses should be looking at cost effective ways they can turn their IT support into proactive support instead of reactive support.
 How can they do this?
 One thing that big business does is to monitor their IT infrastructure for signs that something is going wrong and then schedule work to fix the issue before it becomes a major IT issue.
 The tools to monitor your IT infrastructure are now available at a per unit cost right down to monitoring only one computer, bringing this technology well within the budget of small businesses.
 A small investment in this type of technology could result in large improvements to the IT services provided to the business.

-Another area that big business focuses on is control over the work that is done in delivering their IT services.
+Another area that big business focuses on is control over the work that is done in delivering their IT services in Melbourne.
 The old saying goes that you cannot manage what you do not measure.
 However, most small businesses only measure their IT by the costs that occur when they occur.
-Only having a focus on minimising costs could be setting up the small business for a major failure in the future, or could lead to a missed opportunity to expand the business.
+Only having a focus on minimizing costs could be setting up the small business for a major failure in the future, or could lead to a missed opportunity to expand the business.
 Once again the tools are now available at a cost effective level to track your IT work and measure its effectiveness.
 For instance, the cost of a ticketing system to track IT work is now available at a per user basis right down to one user minimum.

 Of course, tools are not the silver bullet.
 Implementing a tool does not guarantee a fix.
 The tool is just one part of the business system that also needs to include process and people.
 The key to developing and implementing good processes is not hiring a very expensive consulting firm to do it all for you.
 The key to developing and implementing good process is to understand the people who are going to use the process and tools and then develop the process to guide them.
 A good process will not tell an IT expert how to do the technical aspect of their job.
 What it will do is ensure a consistent and measurable approach so that the work can be managed and improved over time.